 I'm curious about one thing.
-Current prototype quantum computers are built with just a few qubits because of the 'coherence' problem (so they can only factorise little numbers like 15 = 3 x 5).
-The machinery has to hold all the qubits in a state of quantum uncertainty for long enough to complete the computation.
+Current prototype quantum computers are built with just a few qubits because of the "coherence" problem (so they can only factorise little numbers like 15 = 3 x 5).
+The machinery has to hold all the qubits in a delicate state of quantum uncertainty for long enough to complete the computation.
 The more qubits they have, the harder it is to maintain coherence.
-The task ahead is to scale up past the Proof-of-Concept stage to a manage a few hundred qubits and thus be able to crack 2048 bit RSA keys for instance.
+The task ahead is to scale up past the proof-of-concept stage to a manage quite a lot of qubits and thus be able to crack 4096-bit RSA keys for instance.

-Evidently it's hard to build say a 1000 qubit quantum computer right now.
+Evidently it's very hard to build say a 100 qubit quantum computer right now.
 So my question is: What is the relationship between the difficulty of maintaining coherence and the number of qubits concerned?
 Is it exponentially difficult?
+Or worse?

 Because if it is, then the way to stay ahead of quantum computing attack might be to simply go out to RSA keys tens of thousands of digits long.

-These days it’s common to hear the modest disclaimer that there are some questions science can’t answer.
-I most recently came across such a show of humility by Dr John Kirk speaking on ABC Radio National’s Ockham’s Razor .
-Kirk says that “science cannot adjudicate between theism and atheism” and insists that science cannot bridge the divide between physics and metaphysics.
-Yet surely the long history of science shows that divide is not hard and fast.
+These days it's common to hear the modest disclaimer that there are some questions science can’t answer.
+I most recently came across such a show of humility by Dr John Kirk speaking on ABC Radio National's Ockham's Razor .
+Kirk says that "science cannot adjudicate between theism and atheism" and insists that science cannot bridge the divide between physics and metaphysics.
+Yet surely the long history of science shows that divide is fluid.

 Textbook examples are legion where new sciences have rendered previously fearsome phenomena as firstly explicable and then often manageable: astronomy, physiology, meteorology, sedimentology, seismology, microbiology, psychology and neurology, to name a few.

-It's sometimes said that in science, the questions matter more than the answers.
+It's sometimes said that questions matter more in science than the answers.
 Good scientists ask good questions, but great ones show where there is no question anymore.

 Once something profound is no longer beyond understanding, that awareness permeates society.
-Each wave of scientific advance is usually signaled by new technologies, but more vital to the human condition is that science gives us confidence.
+Each wave of scientific advance usually becomes manifest by new technologies, but more important to the human condition is that science gives us confidence.
 In an enlightened society, those with no scientific training at all still appreciate that science gets how the world works.
 Over time this tacit rational confidence has energised modernity, supplanting astrologers, shamans, witch doctors, and even the churches.
-Laypeople may not know how televisions work, nor nuclear medicine, semiconductors, anaesthetics, antibiotics or fibre optics, but they sure know it’s not by magic.
+Laypeople may not know how televisions work, nor nuclear medicine, semiconductors, anaesthetics, antibiotics or fibre optics, but they sure know it's not by magic.

-The arc of science parts mystery’s curtain.
+The arc of science parts mystery's curtain.
 Contrary to John Kirk's partitions, science frequently renders the metaphysical as natural and empirically knowable.
-My favorite example: To the pre-Copernican mind, the Sun was perfect and ethereal, but when Galileo trained his new telescope upon it, he saw spots.
-These imperfections were shocking enough, but the real paradigm shift came when Galileo observed the sunspots to move across the face, disappear and then return hours later on the other limb.
-Thus the Sun was shown―in what must have truly been a heart-stopping epiphany―to be a sphere turning on its axis: geometric, humble, altogether of this world, and very reasonably the centre of a solar system as Copernicus had reasoned a few decades earlier.
-This was science exercising its most profound power, titrating the metaphysical.
+My favorite example is the work of Galileo.
+To the pre-Copernican mind, the Sun was perfect and ethereal, but when Galileo trained his new telescope upon it, he saw spots.
+The imperfections of sunspots were shocking enough, but a real paradigm shift came when Galileo observed the sunspots moving across the face, disappearing off one side, and then returning hours later on the other.
+Galileo's epiphany must have been heart-stopping: he saw that the Sun is a sphere turning on its axis: geometric, humble, altogether of this world, and very reasonably the centre of a solar system as Copernicus had reasoned a few decades earlier.

-An even more dramatic turn was Darwin's discovery that all the world’s living complexity was explicable without god.
-He thus dispelled teleology (the search for ultimate reason).
-He not only neutralised the Argument from Design for the existence of god, but also the very need for god.
-The deepest lesson of Darwinism is that there is simply no need to ask "What am I doing here?" because the wondrous complexity of all of biology, including humanity's own existence are seen to have arisen through natural selection, without a designer, and moreover, without a reason.
-Darwin himself felt keenly the gravity of this outcome and what it would mean to his deeply religious wife, and for that reason he kept his work secret for so long.
-It seems philosophers appreciate the deep lessons of Darwinism more than our modest scientists: Karl Marx saw that evolution “deals the death-blow to teleology” and Frederich Nietzsche claimed “God is dead ... we have killed him”.
+An even more dramatic turn was Darwin's discovery that all the world's living complexity was explicable without god.
+He not only neutralised the Argument from Design for the existence of god, but he also dispelled teleology, the search for ultimate reason.
+The deepest lesson of Darwinism is that there is simply no need to ask "What am I doing here?" because the wondrous complexity of all of biology, up to and including humanity, are seen to have arisen through natural selection, without a designer and without a reason.
+It seems philosophers appreciate the deep lessons of Darwinism more than our modest scientists: Karl Marx saw that evolution "deals the death-blow to teleology"; Frederich Nietzsche proclaimed "God is dead ... we have killed him".

-So why shouldn’t we expect science to continue?
-Why should we doubt ― or perhaps fear ― its power to remove all mystery?
-Of course many remaining riddles are very hard indeed, and I know there’s no guarantee science will be able to solve them.
-But I don't see the logic of rejecting the possibility that it will.
-Some physicists feel they’re homing in why the physical constants should have their special values.
+So why shouldn't we expect science to keep penetrating metaphysics?
+We should we doubt ― or perhaps fear ― its power to remove all mystery?
+Of course many remaining riddles are very hard indeed, and I know there's no guarantee we will solve them.
+But I don't see any logic in flatly rejecting the possibility.
+Some physicists feel they're homing in why the physical constants should have their special values.
 And many cognitive scientists and philosophers of the mind suspect a theory of consciousness is within reach.
-I’m not saying anyone yet really gets consciousness yet, but surely most would agree that it just doesn’t feel a total enigma anymore.
+I'm not saying anyone yet really gets consciousness yet, but surely most would agree that it just doesn't feel a total enigma anymore.